Self Publishing a Workbook or Guided Journal

 Because workbooks or journals contain written exercises, print books typically work best.

 Perfect Bound May Or May Not Be Perfect.
 Like cookbooks, readers usually like to have a book lay flat for writing in it.
-Services such as Amazon Createspace only produce perfect bound trade paperback books which don't easily lay flat.
+Services such as Amazon's Kindle Direct Publishing (KDP, which has now merged in the former Createspace) only produce perfect bound trade paperback books which don't easily lay flat.

 Spiral Binding.
 Of course, another option is offer a spiral bound edition.
 But that can be expensive due to its more fragile physical construction and distribution difficulty.
 Spiral bound books can flex too easily and the spirals can catch and warp.
 That's why some distribution or fulfillment companies may request that spiral bound books be shrink wrapped.
 Plus, fulfillment services, such as Fulfillment by Amazon (FBA), can carry fees that eat up profits.
 Also, if a distribution partner cannot be secured, the author is left with handling all the sales, printing, shipping, sales taxes, and other requirements... and all the costs.